holoviz-topics/EarthML/doc/README.md

 git push origin evaluated --force
 ```

-### Step 5: tag a dev release
+### Step 5: tag a dev release, if desired

 This step is optional.

-First fetch all the tags and inspect them to get the next logical tag
+First fetch all the tags and inspect them to get the next logical tag:

 ```bash
 git fetch --tags
 git tag
 ```

-Once you've figured out what your tag will be do:
+Once you've figured out what your tag will be, do:

 ```bash
 git tag -a v0.1.3a2
 git push --tags
 ```

-A travis job will start that when done, will deploy the site to
+A Travis job will start that (if completed successfully) will deploy the site to
 https://pyviz-dev.github.io/EarthML

-### Step 6: tag a release
+### Step 6: tag a release, if desired

-First fetch all the tags and inspect them to get the next logical tag
+First fetch all the tags and inspect them to get the next logical tag:

 ```bash
 git fetch --tags
 git tag
 ```

-Once you've figured out what your tag will be do:
+Once you've figured out what your tag will be, do:

 ```bash
 git tag -a v0.1.3
 git push --tags
 ```

-A travis job will start that when done, will deploy the site to:
+A Travis job will start that (if completed successfully) will deploy the site to
 http://earthml.pyviz.org/